-\paragraph{Dilaton mass $m_\sigma$ dependance:} For the case of scalar/vector DM (left-panel) and fermion DM (right-panel) in \fig{fig:NT_msdil}, we illustrate the dependance of comoving number density as a function of temperature for various values of dilaton mass $m_\sigma$ with fixed $m_{\!X}=T_{\rm rh}=10^{10}\gev$, $f=10^{14}\gev$, $H_I=10^{13}\gev$ and $w=0$.
-We consider three choices for the dilaton mass $m_\sigma/T_{\rm rh}=100, 10, 1$, whereas for $m_\sigma/T_{\rm rh}<1$ the comoving number density remains almost same as for the case $m_\sigma/T_{\rm rh}=1$.
-Again one can notice the scaling of $N_{\!X}$ w.r.t. $T$ for $T>m_\sigma$ where the dilaton can be produced on-shell and for the case when $T<m_\sigma$ where the dilaton can be effectively integrated out.
-Furthermore, due to naturalness one expects that the dilaton mass of the similar order as the conformal breaking scale $f$.
+For the case of scalar/vector DM (left panel) and fermion DM (right panel) in \fig{fig:NT_msdil}, we illustrate the dependence of comoving number density as a function of temperature for various values of dilaton mass $m_\sigma$ with fixed $m_{\!X}=T_{\rm rh}=10^{10}\gev$, $f=10^{14}\gev$, $H_{\!
+I}=10^{13}\gev$, and $w=0$.
+We consider three choices for the dilaton mass $m_\sigma/T_{\rm rh}=100, 10, 1$, whereas for $m_\sigma/T_{\rm rh}<1$ the comoving number density remains almost the same as for the case $m_\sigma/T_{\rm rh}=1$.
+Again one can notice the scaling of $N_{\!X}$ with respect to $T$ for $T>m_\sigma$ where the dilaton can be produced on-shell and for the case when $T<m_\sigma$ where the dilaton can be effectively integrated out.
+Furthermore, due to naturalness one expects that the dilaton mass is of the same order as the conformal breaking scale $f$.